KenzoBH/Data-Science/Twitter_ML/README.md

 # Overview

-This project is about publishing (or tweeting) forecasts of 3 models on stocks in the financial market.
+This project is about publishing (or tweeting) forecasts of 3 models on stocks in the financial market everyday.
 Technologies and packages used:
 - pandas, NumPy, matplotlib and seaborn for Data Analysis;
 - requests for Data Scraping;